-To comply with the requirements to be medically fit to exercise the privileges of an aircraft maintenance engineer licence, the applicant, as part of the Fit and Proper Person process, may supply a signed statement that are medically fit to exercise the privileges of an aircraft maintenance engineer licence holder.
+To comply with the requirements to be medically fit to exercise the privileges of an aircraft maintenance engineer licence, the applicant, as part of the Fit and Proper Person process, may be asked to supply a signed declaration that they do not have a medical condition, as detailed under rule 66.19, that will create a risk of harm to themselves or to other persons while exercising their LAME privileges.

-66.9(b) - Foreign AME Licence recognition
+66.9(b) - Foreign AMEL recognition

-Applicants for the grant of licences, ratings, or certificates, issued on the basis of a current licence or certificate issued by a foreign ICAO Contracting State accepted by CAA, should complete application form $\underline{CAA \ 24066/04}$.
-Reference should be made to this form and the CAA web site for the application requirements.
+Applicants for the grant of licences, ratings, or certificates, issued on the basis of a current licence or certificate issued by a foreign ICAO Contracting State accepted by CAA, should complete application form CAA 24066/04, referring to this form and the CAA web site for the application requirements.